 Our projects are developed with those missions in mind, and we welcome your feedback and participation.

-The Child Development & Rehabilitation Center acts as the clinical component of the IDD.
+The Child Development and Rehabilitation Center acts as the clinical component of the IDD.
 While focused on children since the early 1900's, we see patients well into their adult years as we are often the only specialists in the area focusing on a variety of disabilities including spina bifida, cerebral palsy, down syndrome, and many others.
 The specialized treatment patients receive at CDRC supports their engagement with their families and community as more fully functioning individuals.

 Research at the IDD is conducted throughout our organization.
 The CDRC is currently working on research projects totaling $3 million annually, with topics including: pediatric psychology, genetic abnormalities, hemophilia treatment, and birth defects.
 The goal of our research is to improve and increase the lifespan for children with disabilities by allowing advanced treatment options.